10 Fun Date Ideas in Greenville, SC

 Greenville, located in the heart of Upstate SC, has been making headlines in recent years.
-The thriving city continues to win awards for its’ lively Main Street, foodie scene, and proximity to natural attractions.
-Despite South Carolina’s recent ranking as the loneliest state to spend Valentine’s day, Greenville has been rated one of the most romantic weekend destinations in the US, as well as one of the most charming destinations in the South.
+The thriving city continues to win awards for its’ lively Main Street, diverse foodie scene, and proximity to natural attractions.
+Despite South Carolina’s recent ranking as one of the loneliest states to spend Valentine’s day, Greenville has been rated one of the most romantic weekend destinations in the US, as well as one of the most charming destinations in the South.

 Here are 10 fun Greenville date ideas!

 For nature lovers – Take a quiet stroll around Falls Park

 The highlight of a visit to Greenville is taking a stroll around the serene 32 acre Falls Park on the Reedy, the shining centerpiece of downtown.
 This peaceful park is considered the natural oasis in one of the fastest growing cities in the country.
 Featuring a waterfall, tree-lined nature paths, and tranquil views of the river, it’s the perfect place for a romantic stroll.

 Get up early in the morning (before everyone else does!) and enjoy this peaceful park all to yourself.
 If you need a caffeine boost, swing by Spill the Beans for a delicious house coffee or cocoa.
 If you have the extra time, take a break and enjoy your coffee on-site, where you can grab a window seat and enjoy serene views of the falls.
 They also serve excellent gelato!